Opera5/testbot/README.md

 # Testbot updated V0

 Testbot is being developed as a ROS2-based (Humble Distribution) robotic system integrating navigation, control, and sensor fusion.
-It utilizes Gazebo Fortress for simulation and ros2_control for managing actuator control.
+It utilizes Gazebo Fortress with Husarion World model for simulation and ros2_control for managing actuator control.
 The robot is designed for autonomous navigation, leveraging LIDAR, IMU, and odometry sensors for localization and path planning.

 ## Key Components and Features